Cordelia Harvey

-Cordelia Adelaide Harvey (1824-1895) is most well known for her advocacy for Wisconsin Union soldiers as an American Civil War nurse.
+Cordelia Adelaide Harvey (December 27, 1824 – February 27, 1895) is best known for her advocacy for Wisconsin Union soldiers as an American Civil War nurse.
 Following her involvement in the war, she took on the challenge of finding homes for children of fallen soldiers.

 Early life

 Born on December 27, 1824, as Cordelia Adelaide Perrine, she grew up in Barre, New York.
-In 1842 she moved with her family to Kenosha, Wisconsin, where they owned a prosperous farm.
+In 1842 she moved with her family to Kenosha, Wisconsin Territory, where they owned a prosperous farm.
 It was there that she taught school until 1845, when she met fellow teacher Louis P. Harvey.
 The two were married that same year, and briefly moved to Clinton Junction, Wisconsin, where Louis Harvey owned and operated a county store.

 Their next home was in Shopiere, Rock County Wisconsin, where they had one daughter who died in infancy.
 Once Louis was elected secretary of state in 1859, they moved to Madison, Wisconsin.
 Cordelia became the 7th First Lady of Wisconsin when her husband was elected governor in 1861.
 After only 94 days in office, he drowned on April 19, 1862, in the Tennessee River while visiting wounded soldiers from Wisconsin in the South.
 The last letter Cordelia received from her husband, dated two days before his death, he wrote, "Yesterday was the day of my life.
 Thank God for the impulse that brought me here.
 I am well, and have done more good by coming, than I can well tell you."
 Cordelia received the devastating news while aiding a destitute family in Madison.